eclipse/steady/README.md

 ## Requirements

-The open-source vulnerability assessment tool has a distributed architecture composed of a couple of Spring Boot microservices, two Web frontends and a number of client-side scanners/plugins, which perform the actual analysis of application and dependency code on build systems or developer workstations.
+Eclipse Steady has a distributed architecture composed of a couple of Spring Boot microservices, two Web frontends and a number of client-side scanners/plugins, which perform the actual analysis of application and dependency code on build systems or developer workstations.

 To build/test the entire project, the following tools are needed: